 As you follow AH, you’ll find that accommodating a variety of taste preferences and food choices is an important tenet of our way of eating and living.
-In our books, you’ll find a list of variations at the end of recipes showing you how to make them vegetarian, or dairy-free, or gluten-free, or vegan.
-We think that finding ways to allow everyone to sit at our table is a key to the sustainability of what we do.
+In our books, you’ll find a list of variations at the end of recipes showing you how to make them vegetarian, dairy-free, gluten-free, or vegan.
+We think that finding ways to allow everyone to sit at our table is key to the sustainability of what we do.
 So, how do you accommodate someone in your life who is keto?

 Keto Friendly Tortillas